 The fort was constructed in 1819 by the U.S. Army as a fortified trading post, bordering contested territory between the U.S. and British colonies in Canada shortly after the War of 1812.
 When Minnesota achieved statehood in 1858, the Army transferred it to the State of Minnesota.

-Fort Snelling would be the home base and muster point for Minnesota’s fighting men during the U.S. Civil War.
+Fort Snelling would be Minnesota’s home base and muster point for fighting men during the U.S. Civil War.
 It was here that the famous 1st Minnesota Infantry Regiment was formed.

 This regiment was the nation’s very first regiment of volunteers formed to fight for the Union.
 It would be one of two Union regiments that helped turn the tide at Gettysburg, securing victory for the Union and ensuring the Confederacy’s defeat.

-Reenactments are also hosted every year, featuring hundreds of reenactors in period dress and uniform.
-Live close-order drill, musketry demonstrations, and even light artillery are making a terrific boom!
+Reenactments are also hosted annually, featuring hundreds of reenactors in period dress and uniform.
+Live close-order drills, musketry demonstrations, and even light artillery make a terrific boom!